-No. Under the guidance from the Wake County Public Health Branch of the Emergency Operations Center we are not accepting new participants or overnight guests at either of our campuses.
-We are working with the county and state health departments to try and establish a location where we can set up an overnight/detox facility outside of our campuses so we can continue to serve individuals in need of our addiction recovery services who are not symptomatic.
+No. Under the guidance from the Wake County Public Health Branch of the Emergency Operations Center we are not accepting new participants or overnight guests at either of our main men’s or women’s campuses.

 Healing Transitions has been exploring different channels for participants at both campuses to stay connected with the recovery community.
 Schedules for online recovery meetings are posted at each campus and participants are provided access to the technology they need to access those meetings.
 We are also increasing phone access at each campus so participants can stay connected with their mentors and networks.